 Application period: March 8 - May 8, 2017 Event period: September 21-25, 2017 Learn more

-The latest addition to the Talents International family, Talents Beirut invites 20 emerging cinematographers, editors, sound designers and score composers from the Arab World to take part in a four-day programme of workshops, trainings and talks allowing them to reflect on their own works by connecting with other emerging talents and acclaimed film professionals who will share with them their knowledge and expertise.
+The latest addition to the Talents International family, Talents Beirut invites 20 emerging cinematographers, editors, sound designers and score composers from the Arab World to take part in a four-day programme of workshops and talks, allowing them to reflect on their own works by connecting with other emerging talents and acclaimed film professionals who share their knowledge and expertise.

 2016 Edition: Crossing Borders